Mohamed-samir-504/Window_Control_System/README.md

-# Power Window Control System using Tiva C and FreeRTOS
+# Power Window Control System using FreeRTOS on Tiva C

 This project implements a Power Window Control System using Tiva C microcontroller running FreeRTOS.
 The system includes features such as manual open/close, one-touch auto open/close, window lock, and jam protection.
 It utilizes top and bottom limit switches, a DC motor, push buttons for operation, and an ON/OFF switch for window lock.